carpentries/workbench-template-md/CODE_OF_CONDUCT.md

 title: "Contributor Code of Conduct"
 ---

+Although this is Melbourne Bioinformatics content, we abide by the same Carpentries Code of Conduct explicited below:

 As contributors and maintainers of this project, we pledge to follow the [The Carpentries Code of Conduct][coc].